-Compared to Johannesburg and Lagos – where armed guards, razor-wired compounds and patrol vehicles are the norm – Nairobi’s Central Business District (CBD, bounded by Kenyatta Ave, Moi Ave, Haile Selassie Ave and Uhuru Hwy) is quite relaxed and hassle free.
-Walking around this area by day is rarely a problem.
+Nairobi’s Central Business District (CBD, bounded by Kenyatta Ave, Moi Ave, Haile Selassie Ave and Uhuru Hwy) is quite relaxed and hassle free, and walking around this area by day is rarely a problem.
 There are also plenty of askaris (security guards) about in case you need assistance.

-Once the shops in the CBD have shut, the streets empty rapidly and the whole city centre takes on a deserted and slightly sinister air.
-After sunset, mugging is a risk anywhere on the streets and you should always take a taxi, even if you’re only going a few blocks.
-This will also keep you safe from the attentions of Nairobi’s street prostitutes, who flood into town in force after dark.
-Uhuru Park is a very pleasant place during daylight hours, but it accumulates all kinds of dodgy characters at night.
+Once the shops in the CBD have shut, the streets empty rapidly – after sunset, mugging is a risk anywhere on the streets and you should always take a taxi, even if you’re only going a few blocks.
+Uhuru Park is a very pleasant place during daylight hours, but it should be avoided at night.

 There are a few other places where you do need to employ a slightly stronger self-preservation instinct.
-Potential danger zones include the area around Latema and River Rds (east of Moi Ave), which is a hotspot for petty theft.
-This area is home to the city’s bus terminals, so keep an eye on your bags and personal belongings at all times if passing through here.
+The area around Latema and River Rds (east of Moi Ave) is a hotspot for petty theft.
+It's also home to the city’s bus terminals, so keep an eye on your bags and personal belongings at all times if passing through here.

 Be vigilant.
 Avoid Eastleigh.
 Otherwise, go about your daily business and remember that, while terrorism can happen anywhere, your chances of being caught up in such an incident are extremely low.